staylor/dead-scripts/xcode/ARCHITECTURE.md

 - ~500 songs with lazy loading uses ~5MB vs ~50MB if all in memory
 - PDFs loaded on-demand, not preloaded
 - Images loaded via ImageLoader with caching
+- Views use conditional rendering (not opacity) to remove hidden views from memory
+- Lyrics parsing memoized with @State to avoid recalculation on each render
+- Writer grouping computation cached and only recalculated when search text changes

 **Import Optimization:**